QuKunLab/SpatialBenchmarking/README.md

 conda env create -f Benchmarkingenvironment.yml
 4. Activate Benchmarking environment: conda activate Benchmarking
-5. Enter R and install the SeuratV3.2.3 by command: remotes::install_version("Seurat", version = "3.2.3")
+5. Enter R and install required packages by command : install.packages(c('vctrs','rlang','htmlwidgets'))

 The package has been tested on Linux system (CentOS) and should work in any valid python environment.
-Installation of Benchmarking may take several minutes to install the dependencies.
+Installation of Benchmarking may take about 7-15 minutes to install the dependencies.

 Tutorial

-You can run the jupyter notebook of CellAssignment.ipynb and PredictGenes.ipynb to reproduce the results and figures in our paper.
+You can run the jupyter notebook of CellAssignment.ipynb and PredictGenes.ipynb to reproduce the results of figure2&4 in our paper.

-If you want to analysis your own data, the doc/Tutorial.pdf is a example showing how to use them to predict new spatial gene patterns and cell locations.
+If you want to analysis your own data, the doc/Tutorial.ipynb is a example showing how to use them to predict new spatial gene patterns and cell locations.

 For more details, please see the SpatialGenes.py & CellAssigment.py in Benchmarking directory.